Japanese lunar lander presumed lost after attempting to land on Moon

 The European Space Agency was also involved in the production of the rover, and said that, if successful, the rover would have spent much its time on the moon exploring the Atlas Crater in the moon’s northeast.

-The competition was shut down five years ago, but ispace has continued to puruse the possibility of landing a rover on the moon in the years since.
+The competition was shut down five years ago, but Ispace has continued to pursue the possibility of landing a rover on the moon in the years since.

 Join our commenting forum